 I'd like to help ensure that's the case for you.

 And that's why I'd like to send you a copy of the new 2021 edition of my book called Social Security Secrets: How to Maximize Your Income for a Worry-Free Retirement, which will hand you a blueprint for how to maximize the Social Security benefits you're eligible for.
-(Right now, it comes with two free gifts.)
+(Right now, it comes with a bundle of FREE extras.)

-And when you request your copy of the book—which will arrive at your doorstep in the mail—I'll also email you the details about that provision I mentioned, which could hand you as much as $54,340 in EXTRA income if you qualify—based on your birth year and your marital status.
+And when you request your copy of the book as part of this special offer, not only will it arrive at your doorstep in the mail—but I'll also email you the details about that provision I mentioned, which could hand you as much as $50,000 in EXTRA income if you qualify—based on your birth year and your marital status.

 All the specifics are in my “Bonus Chapter,” and I’ll happily email the details to you just as soon as you request your copy of Social Security Secrets.